 Again, this is something I was ready to tackle from the beginning.
 With the top-plate layout of the Foreplay, it already has an industrial aesthetic, I just took it further with the wire handles and finishes.
 I like it.

-Stuff from Valve
+Stuff from Valve Magazine

 I am amazed by the creativity and helpfulness of this publication, available in PDF form on the Valve page of the Bottlehead site.
 They have CDs for back issues for sale, as they only host the most recent edition online.
 Get 'em!

-So, what was left from the Kit?
+So, what was left over from the Kit?

 Attenuators and Constant Current Sources:

-Note the bracket for front volume adjustment, 3-D point-to-point wiring, Grayhill selector switch, Caddock resistors, and Hovland 3.0 uF coupling caps
+Bracket for front volume adjustment, 3-D point-to-point wiring, Grayhill selector switch, Caddock resistors, and Hovland 3.0 uF coupling caps

 A lot about neatness and patience